 An image that is loaded to an output is automatically cached and locked.
 This would include a temporary image which had been recorded but not named and saved to disk.
 It is also possible to have an image in the cache which is not loaded to an output or saved to disk.
 This kind of image is also automatically locked.
 The operator may unlock this kind of image and remove it manually.
-The operator may manually lock or unlock any desired image (see Lock/Unlock Cache on page 289) in the cache.
+The operator may manually lock or unlock any desired image in the cache.